WannerCodes/WannerCodes/README.md

   -  IN2010 - Algorithms and data structures
   -  IN2120 - Information security
   -  IN2090 - Databases and data modelling

-### Currently taking:
   -  IN2000 - Software Engineering with project [Android Studio, Kotlin, XML]
   -  IN2140 - Introduction to operating systems og data communication [C, VSCode]

+### Currently taking:
+  - [Summer break]